 Whenever people tell me that they don’t like vegetables, I always suggest that they give roasted ones a try.
 There is just something magical that happens to roasted vegetables.
 They take on a tender texture without getting mushy, crisp up nicely around the edges, and become subtly sweet.
 Mmm… It makes me sad that I missed out on roasted vegetables for so many years growing up!

-The theme of this month’s recipe redux was to take a family Thanksgiving recipe and make it healthier.
-This isn’t really a remake of a family favorite, but as a dietitian, I want to make sure any future Thanksgivings I may host feature a lot of tasty vegetable dishes.
+As a dietitian, I wanted to make sure any future Thanksgivings I host feature a lot of tasty vegetable dishes.
 These rosemary roasted vegetables would be the perfect side dish.
 I know there aren’t usually enough non-starchy vegetables on the Thanksgiving table, so why not make this dish a new tradition?
 Who says that the turkey and pumpkin pie have to be the stars of the show?!
 I know I am considering it!

 Rosemary Roasted Vegetables